shahinvaseghi/invpro/docs/FEATURES.md

 - Dedicated create/edit forms with item-aware unit dropdown (default unit + defined conversions).
 - Approver selection restricted to Django `User` accounts whose roles grant the purchase-request approval permission.
 - Approval action locks the request (`is_locked=1`), records timestamp, and exposes it to permanent/consignment receipt forms.
+- **Direct Receipt Creation**: Approved purchase requests allow direct creation of receipts (Temporary, Permanent, or Consignment) through dedicated intermediate selection pages:
+  - Users can select which lines to include in the receipt
+  - Quantities can be adjusted based on remaining requested quantities
+  - Line-specific notes can be added
+  - After selection, users are redirected to the receipt creation form with pre-populated line items
 - Receipt forms validate that the selected request matches both item and company before updating fulfillment quantities.
 - User-entered unit/quantity/price values are preserved for display while normalized values are stored for calculation.